mapto/bogoslov/README.md

 # Corpora

 The N-gram approach relies on lemmatisation.
 This is the reason why we prefer adopting texts from treebanks, and PROIEL and its sister projects in particular.
 In such treebanks lemmatisation was manually verified.
 Automatic lemmatization is used for other corpora, but due to variation in historical languages, this is less reliable.

+## Adding a new corpus

+New corpora need to be lemmatized.
+We use TEI as a representation of a lemmatized text.
+If your source is in another format, you would need to convert it.
+Example XSLT transformations for sources from PROIEL are available in the `static/` directory.
+If you do not have lemmatized data, you could use an automatic lemmatizer like UDPipe.

+To use the data, it needs to be available in .html format for viewing (see the corresponding [XSLT transformation](static/tei2html.xsl)).
+For performance reasons, it also needs to be imported as explained in the [Preparing the data](#datapreparation).
+It also needs to be included in the corresponding `lang_*.py`, see e.g. [lang_chu.py](https://github.com/mapto/bogoslov/blob/main/src/lang_chu.py#L8).

 # Algorithms